Coffee production in Puerto Rico

 Coffee production in Puerto Rico has a checkered history between the 18th century and the present.
-Output peaked during the Spanish colonial rule but slumped when the autonomous island was ceded by Spain to the United States in 1898 and the Puerto Rican Peso devalued forcing Puerto Ricans to sell their land cheap and become wage laborers instead.
-In recent years, the gourmet coffee trade has seen an exponential growth with many of the traditional coffee haciendas of the Spanish colonial period being revived.
+Output peaked during the Spanish colonial rule but slumped when the autonomous island was ceded by Spain to the United States in 1898 and the devaluation of the Puerto Rican Peso forced Puerto Ricans to sell their land and become wage laborers instead.
+In recent years, the gourmet coffee trade has grown exponentially with many of the traditional coffee haciendas of the Spanish colonial period being revived.
 Puerto Rican coffee is characterized as smooth and sweet.

 History

 Coffee was first introduced to Puerto Rico in 1736 as a minor cash crop during Spanish colonial rule from nearby Martinique, and was mostly consumed locally.
 By the end of the 18th century, the island produced more than a million pounds of coffee a year.
 By the late 19th century, coffee production peaked, and the island was the world's seventh largest producer of coffee.
 Utuado was the most prominent site in coffee production before 1898.
 This rapid rise in the quantity and quality of coffee produced in the island is attributed to immigrants from Europe who brought their expertise to bear on its growth.